ConnorSmiley/ConnorSmiley/README.md

 ### Who am I?

-I started my career as a graphic designer, at a studio called Moxie Sozo, located in Boulder, Colorado.
-Currently working on a full stack Saas application using Next, TypeScript, AWS and Paypal.
+I started as a graphic designer at an internationally known studio, Moxie Sozo, located in Boulder, Colorado.
+Currently working on a full stack Saas application using Next, TypeScript,Prisma, AWS and Paypal.

 [Contact Me](#contact-me)